Staff vacancies at the Science Council, the Science Council's member bodies and relevant external organisations are advertised here.

 Please send a full curriculum vitae, application form, diversity monitoring form and covering letter, setting out how you meet the criteria and why you are interested in this role, to our recruiter, Nicola Atkins, at email@example.com

-Final interviews are scheduled for the week of 3rd November 2014 in central London.
+Final interviews are scheduled for early November 2014 in central London.

 The co-ordinator will support the Diversity Programme and Head of Diversity.
 The diversity programme aims to promote and encourage diversity in the Institute's membership and governance, the physics education pipeline, employment and the physics community generally.
 The programme was set up to foster an inclusive, sustainable, diverse and vibrant physics community which is reflected in the Institute’s membership.